BOARD OF DIRECTORS

 Kay Bromberg has been a member of the Violin II section of the NSSO since 1982.
-Although not a music major, she pursued her musical interests as an undergraduate in the Chamber Orchestra at Oberlin College and as a graduate student in an orchestra at the University of Michigan.
-In addition to having played in an informal string quartet for over 25 years, she continues to fiddle for traditional Scottish dances.
-She is currently the Administrative Director for the Rockefeller Family Fund and serves on the board of the Coalition to Save Hempstead Harbor, a local environmental group.
+Although not a music major, she pursued her musical interests as an undergraduate in the chamber orchestra at Oberlin College and as a graduate student in an orchestra at the University of Michigan.
+In addition to having played in an informal string quartet for over 25 years, she spent many years as a fiddler for traditional Scottish dances.
+After retiring from her day job as the Administrative Director for the Rockefeller Family Fund, she continued work as a Program Officer for environmental grantmaking at the Tortuga Charitable Foundation.
+She currently serves on the board of the Coalition to Save Hempstead Harbor, a local environmental group.

 Alex Levine, Treasurer

 Alex Levine graduated from Queens College CUNY with a B.A. in Mathematics and Columbia University School of Engineering and Applied Sciences with an M.S. in Operations Research.
 He has spent 40 years in the commercial insurance industry and currently works in the National Casualty Practice at Willis Towers Watson.
 Alex is a cellist in the NSSO having studied privately for about 10 years following graduate school and has been a member of NSSO since 2004.

 Vicki Field, Vice President